Ants on a garden plant

 Hydrangea flowering plants

-Once the sap is ingested the aphid then passes (excrement) the sap that converts to a sugary substance known as honeydew, a black mold forms on this secretion known as sooty mold.
+Once the sap is ingested, the aphid then passes (excrement) the sap that converts to a sugary substance known as honeydew, and a black mold forms on this secretion known as sooty mold.
 Ants also use honeydew as a food source.
-To eliminate ants apply insecticidal soap.
-This soap spray can be used both on outdoor and indoor plants before application read and follow the manufacturer’s directions for the best results.
+To eliminate ants, apply insecticidal soap.
+This soap spray can be used both on outdoor and indoor plants.
+Before application, read and follow the manufacturer’s directions for the best results.

 Sunflowers